Remi-Coulom/joedb/doc/source/intro.rst

 In this approach, joedb stores data in permanent storage with a journal.
 Writing a journal is necessary for crash recovery and transactions.
 And because the journal can contain all the data, it is not necessary to make anything else permanent.

 A journal is a minimal representation of the database, but, for many typical operations, it is not a convenient representation.
 In practice, an application that uses joedb will build in-memory or on-disk tabular structures and indexes to manipulate the data conveniently.
-These convenient data structures are a temporary redundant cache: the only official source of data is the journal.

 Pros and Cons
 -------------